-Modified Citrus Pectin Boosts Immunity and Detox
+Modified Citrus Pectin Boosts Immunity

 Within the peels of citrus is a compound called modified citrus pectin.
 This compound can boost immunity, lengthen lifespan, reduce heart disease along with other health benefits.